Are you considering buying gym supplements? Then you’ve probably heard of whey protein.

 But you might not know what it is and whether it’s right for you.

-I’ve been a fitness trainer for eight years, so it’s safe to say that I know a thing or two about this powerful form of protein.
+I’ve been a coach for many years, so it’s safe to say that I know a thing or two about this powerful form of protein.

 But I also partnered with a dietitian to bring you the most verified and complete information.
 Here’s everything you need to know about whey.